andrelmbackman/delivery_fee_api/README.md

 |number_of_items    |Integer|The __number of items__ in the customer's shopping cart.                   |__4__ (customer has 4 items in the cart)   |
 |time               |String |Order time in UTC in [ISO format](https://en.wikipedia.org/wiki/ISO_8601). |__2024-01-15T13:00:00Z__                   |

-- The response will be the calculated delivery fee:
+- Response: Calculated delivery fee
 ```json
 {"delivery_fee": 710}
 ```
 ## Usage
-### The simplest way is using a virtual environment (python 3.10 or higher):
+### Using a virtual environment (Python 3.10 or higher):
 #### Linux, MacOS:
 ```bash
 python3 -m venv .venv